-Odisha State Board CHSE Odisha Class 11 Invitation to English 1 Solutions Chapter 1 Standing Up for Yourself Textbook Exercise Questions and Answers.
+Odisha State Board CHSE Odisha Class 12 Education Solutions Chapter 6 Meaning, Nature, and Factors of Learning Questions and Answers.

 Question 1.